yWorks/yfiles-for-html-demos/demos/02-tutorial-custom-styles/24-style-decorator/README.md

 ## Things to Try

 - Take a look at the source code of `MyNodeStyleDecorator` class.
-- Uncomment the line in `SammpleApplication.initializeGraph()` that creates an instance of [ShinyPlateNodeStyle](https://docs.yworks.com/yfileshtml/#/api/ShinyPlateNodeStyle) instead of `MySimpleNodeStyle` and observe the outcome.
+- Uncomment the line in `SampleApplication.initializeGraph()` that creates an instance of [RectangleNodeStyle](https://docs.yworks.com/yfileshtml/#/api/RectangleNodeStyle) instead of `MySimpleNodeStyle` and observe the outcome.

 ## Left to Do